xenify-io/litepaper/README.md

 - This mechanism is strategically designed to protect the initial liquidity from being exploited by speculators and liquidity snipers, thereby reinforcing the foundation of our ecosystem.
 However, it should be noted that users cannot add liquidity to the protocol-owned pool; they can only sell their XNF through it.
 Any additions to the 1% fee tier pool's liquidity must be conducted by the protocol itself, following a controlled and secure process that aligns with our ecosystem's long-term viability.

 - By establishing a one-way street, our protocol-owned liquidity pool transforms into a deflationary XNF vacuum.
 Tokens that are sold by users vanish from circulation, while new supply can only enter through active participation in the auctions.
 Our protocol is designed to promote the interests of committed users - not short-term speculators.
-This innovative approach, combined with our protocol's buyback and burn mechanism, is geared towards creating a sustained deflationary pressure on the XNF supply, while concurrently fostering a sustainable ecosystem built on long-term engagement.
+This innovative approach, combined with our protocol's automated buyback and burn mechanism, is geared towards creating a sustained deflationary pressure on the XNF supply, while concurrently fostering a sustainable ecosystem built on long-term engagement.

 <br>